 29. Pay them well.

 Pay them the most you can.
-Never shortchange.
 Pay them what they’re worth, and then some if possible.
 Simply not having a payroll blunder is something employees love.
 Link your employee scheduling app to your payroll app and make things easy for you and always correct for your employee.

 30. Don’t fear change.

 Change can be good or bad, but don’t fear it.
 If you fear it, you’ll be pitted against your employees who are motivated to try new things.
 Embrace it and see where it leads.

 31. Help employees reward each other.